Chester (song): Later uses

 It touched and glanced on ev'ry hand.

 A slightly altered version of this text and the music by Billings was recorded in 1975 by the Old Stoughton Musical Society for their LP album, "An Appeal to Heaven".

 20th century American composer William Schuman employed the tune in his New England Triptych (1956) and later expanded it into his Chester Overture.

 Bernard Herrmann quoted the tune prominently in his score for the Colonial Williamsburg orientation film, Williamsburg: The Story of a Patriot.

 An instrumental version of the song was used as background music for CBS's Bicentennial Minutes segments.

-The HBO miniseries John Adams has a scene in episode 1 where a group of men sing this song together.
+The HBO miniseries John Adams has a scene in episode 1 where an assembly of freemen sing this song together.

 There is a concert band piece called Chester Variations, arranged by Elliot del Borgo.

 The anthem features as background music in the 2008 strategy videogame Sid Meier's Civilization IV: Colonization.
 Also, an arrangement of the anthem features as the main theme for the American Civilization in the 2025 strategy videogame Civilization VII.

+7th Regiment, a DCI Open Class drum corps, uses an altered version of Chester as its corps song.